Inverting the signature of a path: Reconstructing the path

 \subsection{The unsigned directions}

-We start with the recovery of unsigned directions $\rho_{j}$'s of each piece.
-At this stage, we are only using the quantities $\sS^{2n}_{k}(w, \ell)$ which can be obtained from the symmetrization and has an expression as in \eqref{eq:expression}.
-Since we expect $\rho_{j}$ to be close to the increment of the $j$-th piece of $\gamma$, it is natural to introduce for each $j$ the unique real number $r_{j} \in [0,1]$ such that
+We start with the recovery of unsigned directions $\rho_{j}$'s.
+At this stage, we only use the quantities $\sS^{2n}_{k}(w, \Bell)$'s which can be obtained from symmetrization of the signature as in \eqref{eq:symmetrized_sig} and have an expression as in \eqref{eq:expression_symmetrized_sig}.
+Recall from Section \ref{sec:notations} that